monyrattanak-math/monyrattanak-nie/content/teaching/Complex_Variable (Jan 2022- May 2022)/index.md

 Homework 2: (Group Homework, Deadline 13-Feb-2022 at 00:00 Phnom Penh time)

 1. Give an example of a boundary point that is not an accumulation point.
 This exercise shows that the set of accumulation points of a set $S$ is not the union of $S$ with its boundary (this corrects an error in the class).
-In fact, $S'\subset S\cup \patial S$.
+In fact, $S'\subset S\cup bd(S)$.

 2. Prove that $z$ is in the closure of a set $S$ if and only if each neighbourhood of $z$ contains at least on point in $S$.
 This exercise shows the difference between the closure point and the accumulation point.